“By expecting them to do great things, you can get them to do great things.”

-Employees play such a pivotal role to all businesses, yet recent statistics show that many employees are not satisfied with their jobs.
-This kind of unhappiness leads to high employee turnover, poor work performance and bad word of mouth for the company.
+Employees play such a pivotal role in all businesses, yet recent statistics show that many employees are not satisfied with their jobs.
+This kind of unhappiness leads to high employee turnover, poor work performance, and bad word of mouth for the company.

 When many of us get into better positions we tend to forget the horror stories of the ghosts of past bosses.
 And hey, you couldn’t possibly be as bad as they were, right?

 Maybe you’re wrong…

 The keys to happy employees lie in fundamental psychological and sociological principles.
 Remember, customer experience and your staff is an aspect of your brand identity and positioning.

 1. Do you hover over and criticize your employees?